MicrosoftEdge/MSEdgeExplainers/DelayedClipboard/DelayedClipboardRenderingExplainer.md

 const clipboardItemInput = new ClipboardItem({['image/png']: blobInput1, ['text/html']: blobInput2,});
 navigator.clipboard.write([clipboardItemInput]);
 ```

+Similarly to the proposed solution example, `generateExpensiveImageBlob` and `generateExpensiveHTMLBlob` return a [Blob](https://w3c.github.io/FileAPI/#blob-section) that should have the content that will be written to the clipboard and its type.

 The disadvantage of the latter approach is that it adds overhead to the web author, as it is a new function for them to learn. **As a result, we think that adding a new argument to the `ClipboardItem` constructor is the preferred solution.**